Capitol Attack Suspect Ranted About the ‘End Times’ Before Allegedly Ramming Officers

 He then jumped out of the car and lunged at officers with a knife, U.S. Capitol Police Chief Yogananda Pittman said, prompting them to fatally shoot him.
 A senior law enforcement official confirmed to The Daily Beast that Green was the suspect, though he has not yet been officially identified by police.
 One Capitol Police officer, William “Billy” Evans, died, and a second officer was left hospitalized.
 He was said to be in stable condition late Friday.

-She said that, while an investigation into motive was ongoing, it did not appear to be “terrorism-related.”
+Still, the family said, Green suffered from depression and potential mental illness, and had “likely fell ill to the multitude of problematic situations that surround us in today’s society.”
+They also suggested head injuries he sustained playing football may have contributed to his mental state.

+Nothing indicated a clear motive for targeting the police, nor the U.S. Capitol building located hours from both the Indianapolis apartment he had recently lived in, and the semi-rural part of Virginia he grew up in.

-With the motive still a mystery, further insight into what led to such an attack was found in a series of social media posts the 25-year-old made in the weeks leading up to the incident.
-In two lengthy March 17 posts on Green’s Facebook profile, which was taken down shortly after the incident, Green wrote about his recent struggles, and said it was a “major goal” to meet Nation of Islam leader Louis Farrakhan.
+In two lengthy March 17 posts on Green’s Facebook profile, which was taken down shortly after the incident, Green wrote about losing his job and being unwittingly drugged.
+He said it was a “major goal” to meet Nation of Islam leader Louis Farrakhan.

 There was no immediate indication that Friday’s attack was religiously motivated, and the Nation of Islam’s Virginia branch and D.C. headquarters did not immediately respond to requests for comment.